 You are a Part of Your Intuitive Perception

 Not only can intuition be subtle and vague but it is also often symbolic in expression, and the symbolism is at least somewhat specific to the intuitive.
 This can cause a jam if you get caught up in the idea the conveyance of information can’t have anything to do with you.
 Watch interviews of professional psychics and they will often note that a part of their skill development was learning to interpret the symbols and feelings they were perceiving.
 As intuition is consciousness to consciousness communication, it will occur through your consciousness and therefore often through your personal frames of reference.
-This doesn’t mean intuitive input is always as expected and that there is no novel information present, there will be that as well.
+This doesn’t mean intuitive input is always as expected and that there is no novel information present; it can and does go beyond the personal.
 The key is to not dismiss what is being experienced as a projection just because you have a sense of personal association.

 An example of this happens when we meet deity people in mediumship circle practice.
-Sometimes a deity will show up as we might expect them to.
+Sometimes a deity will show up in a form me may expect.
 For example Thor may show up as a big muscled man with a hammer.
 This doesn’t mean what the medium is perceiving is solely a projection of their own consciousness; it just means that their frame of reference for Thor is being used to communicate his presence.
 Which if we think about it makes a lot of sense.
-If Thor showed up in an entirely unexpected form then it wouldn’t be as clear of a communication.
-What we find in doing multiple mediumship circle sittings with the same deity person is that they can show up in different forms but will often default to the ones that fit, at least in part, our preconceived conceptions.
+If Thor showed up in an entirely unexpected form his appearance would not communicate his identity.
+What we find in doing multiple mediumship circle sittings with the same deity person is that they can show up in different forms but will often default to the ones that fit, at least in part, our expectations.

 For related content see: